aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to ODS or Online App" h2="Export RTF to ODS via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include RTF to ODS conversion feature within your C++ applications easily.
+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document format developed by Microsoft for exchanging text documents between different applications.
+It is widely used for exchanging documents between different platforms and applications.
+On the other hand, ODS (OpenDocument Spreadsheet) is an open standard for electronic spreadsheets developed by the Organization for the Advancement of Structured Information Standards (OASIS).
+It is used for creating and exchanging spreadsheets, charts, and other data.
+Therefore, it is necessary to convert RTF to ODS for exchanging documents between different platforms and applications.

+<h2>How Aspose.Total helps for RTF to ODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating and converting documents, images, emails, and other file formats.
+It also includes APIs for manipulating and converting RTF to ODS.
 By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
 After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to ODS.
 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.

+Using Aspose.Total for C++, you can easily include RTF to ODS conversion feature within your C++ applications.
+It provides a simple and straightforward way to convert RTF to ODS without any manual intervention.
+It also provides a wide range of features and options to customize the conversion process.
+It supports all the latest versions of Microsoft Office and OpenOffice formats.
+Moreover, it is highly reliable and secure, and can be used in any environment.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}